sarthakpati/pregis/README.md

 The CPU/GPU toggle is handled by the command line parameter **-p**.

+User needs to use the -a for the post-resection image

 # To Do

 * Change temporary writing directory from `${pregis_source}/tmp_res/` to a temporary directory in the user's home directory.